quaternion/transfer/README.md

 ### Local transfer callbacks
+You can specify callbacks in your `transfer` that are separate from the model callbacks.
 This callbacks called in model context, therefore `self` keyword points to model.

 ```ruby
 transfer :users => User do